php-fig/fig-standards/proposed/http.md

      * Gets all headers.
      *
      * The keys of the returned array represents the header name as it will be
-     * sent over the wire, and each value is a HeaderValuesInterface object that
+     * sent over the wire, and each value is a HeaderFieldValuesInterface object
-     * can be used like an array or cast to a string.
+     * that can be used like an array or cast to a string.
      *
      *     // Represent the headers as a string
      *     foreach ($message->getHeaders() as $name => $values) {